RasmusRPaulsen/DTUImageAnalysis/exercises/ex9-AdvancedRegistration/readme.md

 After completing this exercise, the student should be able to do the following:

-1. Use SimpleITK [here](https://simpleitk.readthedocs.io/en/master/) for 3D registration.
+1. Use [SimpleITK](https://simpleitk.readthedocs.io/en/master/) for 3D registration.

 ## Theory